1943 Filipstad explosion: Damage

 The fire resulted in a large number of shells and grenades being thrown over Oslo, but most of them did not explode.
 The Filipstad area was severely damaged by the explosion and resulting fires.
 An area of about 60 decares was completely destroyed.
 A disastrous fire developed in the neighbouring districts, which was the largest fire in Oslo since the establishment of a permanent fire brigade in 1861.
 Around 350 firefighters from Oslo and 60 from Aker participated in the firefighting operations.
 Pressure waves resulted in glass being damaged in large areas of Oslo and Aker.
 According to the city architect, the amount of shattered glass was 53,000 square metres in residential houses, 28,000 square metres in offices and shops, and 9,000 square metres in public buildings such as hospitals and schools.
 The total amount of shattered glass was 90,000 square metres spread over 1,600 premises.
 The effect of the explosion was felt as far the southern part of Nordmarka, where the windows of Skjennungstua were shattered.

+Norwegian painter Edvard Munch, whose house was partially damaged by the explosions, witnessed how the resulting conflagration unusually illuminated the night sky which he captured in his painting Explosion.
+In observing and painting the scene on a cold, wet night, the 80 year old artist succumbed to a respiratory illness and died the following month.